Working in countries with high costs of living such as the UAE, unpredictability of income can be a problem a lot of UAE freelancers face.

 How can one then cope with such issues?

 1. Budget and manage your cash flows

-Plan and forecast to get a framework that facilitates the most economical, effective and efficient use of available cash.
-Payment defaults is a risk you will face along the way.
+Plan and forecast to get a framework that facilitates the most economical, effective, and efficient use of available cash.
+Payment defaults are a risk you will face along the way.
 Create a provision for irrecoverable receivables.
 As irrecoverable receivables are recorded as expenses and lower down your net profit margin.
 You can prepare for the unforeseen losses, for example, by

 - Using the extra income to buffer future expenses.